simonbutson/MixedPrecisionIMC.jl/README.md

 Julia software package to solve thermal radiatiative transfer problems using the Implicit Monte Carlo method in a specified float-precision.

+## Installation Instructions

+## Dependencies
+Random
+Plots

 This code uses an input deck system to allow users to configure many different options for simulations.

 Example inputs are available in the src\inputs folder.
+These example files can be copied and have their keywords values modified to run problems.

 A synopsis of available keywords to be used in input decks is provided here: